-Certificate The Advanced Graduate Health Communications is as collaboration between the Graduate Program in Public Health and the School of Journalism.
-This 18 credit program is designed for members of the public health workforce, healthcare professionals, master's and doctoral candidates, and media professionals in journalism, marketing, public relations, and communications. program prepares students to be effective communicators, bridging the gap between medicine and public health and the world-at-large and providing the skills necessary to communicate health-related issues to the public, directly or through the press.
+The Advanced Graduate Certificate in Health Communication is offered as collaboration between the Program in Public Health and the School of Journalism.
+This 18-credit program is designed for members of the public health workforce, healthcare professionals, master's and doctoral candidates, and media professionals in journalism, marketing, public relations, and communications.
+The certificate prepares students to be effective communicators, bridging the gap between medicine and public health and the world-at-large and providing the skills necessary to communicate health-related issues to the public, directly or through the press.
 Graduates will likely find employment in academic settings, research facilities, public health organizations, and healthcare institutions.
 Graduates may also serve as health communications experts in media, consulting, and public relations settings.
 Working professionals will gain communication skills that help them advance within their respective public health, healthcare, or media professions.
-The Coordinator of the Advanced Graduate Certificate in Health Communications is Evonne Kaplan-Liss, MD, MPH, a physician and journalist with joint appointments in the School of Medicine and the School of Journalism.